-In the example of Figure 2, we show that by applying our technique, a subcircuit with a long critical path can be transformed to a functionally-equivalent subcircuit with smaller critical path delay.
+In the example of Fig. 1, we show that by applying our technique, a subcircuit with a long critical path can be transformed to a functionally equivalent subcircuit with smaller critical path delay.
 Unlike most techniques from logic synthesis, our circuit restructuring can work directly on mapped circuits with complex standard cells.
-Another novel feature is our extensive use of circuit flexibility due to signal masking by downstream logic, also known as observability don't-cares (ODC).
-Additionally, our approach uses controllability don'tcares (CDC), i.e., circuit flexibility due to upstream logic.
-Compared to work in [34], our approach exploits global don'tcares to enhance logic restructuring.
+Another novel feature is our extensive use of circuit flexibility due to signal masking by downstream logic, also known as observability don't cares (ODCs).
+Additionally, our approach uses controllability don't cares (CDCs), i.e., circuit flexibility due to upstream logic.
+Compared to the work in [34], our approach exploits global don't cares to enhance logic restructuring.
 In [17], redundancy addition and removal (RAR) are used to improve circuit timing.
 However, these rewiring techniques consider only a subset of our transformations, where we use redundancy and physical information in conjunction to directly guide the resynthesis of subcircuits containing multiple cells.

 Our experiments indicate that large circuits often contain many long critical paths that can be effectively targeted with our restructuring.
 Improving these paths results in consistent delay improvements of 11.7% on average with minimal degradation to other performance parameters.
-Furthermore, we achieve almost twice the delay improvement of that achieved by RAR-based timing optimizations.
-Our techniques are fast and scale to large designs, whereas completely characterizing node functionality with BDDs would require a prohibitive memory footprint.
+Furthermore, we achieve almost twice the delay improvement of that achieved by RARbased timing optimizations.
+Our techniques are fast and scale to large designs, whereas completely characterizing node functionality with binary decision diagrams (BDDs) would require a prohibitive memory footprint.

 In Section II, we review the use of simulation to guide logic optimization and summarize state-of-the-art synthesis strategies.
 In Section III, we introduce our interconnect optimization strategy.
 In Section IV, we propose a metric for finding circuit paths that require restructuring.
-Section V introduces a novel physically-aware synthesis approach that uses simulation.
-Empirical validation is presented in Section VII, and we summarize our work in Section VIII.
+Section V introduces a novel physically aware synthesis approach that uses simulation.
+Empirical validation is presented in Section VII, and we summarize this paper in Section VIII.